Colin Gregor

 Colin Gregor (born 31 May 1981) is a retired Scottish rugby union player.
 He was the captain of the Scotland 7s team from 2009 to 2014.
-He is only the eighth player, and first Scot, to score over 1,000 points on the IRB Sevens World Series.
-He is one of only 13 in all forms of rugby.

-Gregor retired as the most capped sevens player in Scottish history, playing in 58 IRB Sevens World Series tournaments, three Sevens World Cups (in Hong Kong 2005, Dubai 2009 and Moscow 2013) and two Commonwealth Games in Melbourne, 2006.
-And as captain at Glasgow 2014.
+He was the eighth player, and first Scot, to score over 1,000 points on the IRB Sevens World Series.
+He retired as the most capped sevens player in Scottish history, having played in 58 IRB Sevens World Series tournaments, three Sevens World Cups (in Hong Kong 2005, Dubai 2009 and Moscow 2013) and two Commonwealth Games in Melbourne, 2006 and at Glasgow 2014 where he was captain.
 He played as a Scrum-half or Fly-half.

 Professional career

-Prior to signing a full-time contract to captain the 7s team in 2011, Gregor signed professional terms with Glasgow Warriors in 2004.
+Gregor signed professional terms with Glasgow Warriors in 2004.
 Colin amassed over 100 appearances in 8 years at the Glasgow Warriors.
 During this time he also featured 9 times for Scotland A, including selection for the Churchill Cup in 2006 and 2008, alongside regular appearances on the IRB Sevens World Series.

-He was called up to the senior Scotland training squad in October 2008, however he was ultimately not capped at that level.
+He won 9 caps for the Scotland A team.
+He was called up to the senior Scotland national rugby union team training squad in October 2008, however he was ultimately not capped at that level.

+He signed a full-time contract to the Scotland 7s team in 2011.
+In December 2013, he became the first Scot to score 1000 points for his country at sevens and the eighth player to pass that milestone in the HSBC Sevens World Series.

+In May 2015 he equalled the record number of 7s caps held by Andrew Turnbull.
+He retired in July 2015 at the age of 34.